-- Design recommendations for erosion control systems and retaining walls as may be needed to restore channel banks, bridge abutments and storm drain headwalls that have eroded and/or have the potential of eroding.
+- Design recommendations for erosion control systems, retaining walls to restore channel banks, bridge abutments and storm drain headwalls that have eroded and/or have the potential of eroding.

 - Recommendations for systems, products and plant materials that are sympathetic to the natural landscape and architectural stone pedestrian bridges within the creek corridor.

 - Conceptual design of pedestrian walkways, benches, site amenities, landscape lighting and irrigation that could be integrated into the creek corridor.